Frequently Asked Questions

 Tour and Classes — Please allow at least three hours for this visit.
 You will have a student-led tour of campus, after which you will visit a class we have helped you select in advance.

-Interview — Interviews are strongly encouraged for all applicants.
-Please provide two weeks' notice when scheduling your interview.
+Interview — Interviews are required for all applicants.
+Please contact the admissions office to schedule your interview.

 Weekend Visitors — For those who come to campus during the weekend, we offer self-guided tour pamphlets just outside the admissions entrance.
 Feel free to take a walking tour of campus, explore the buildings and learn a bit about their history and other unique aspects of our community.

-We request two weeks' notice, if possible, to arrange an interview.
-Our community members perform all interviews and we need the time to coordinate schedules.
-If you drop by without an appointment we will do our best to arrange a tour for you.
+We request two days' notice, if possible, to arrange an interview.
+If you drop by without an appointment, however, we will do our best to arrange one.

 ▲ Are interviews required?

-Interviews are required for transfer applicants.
-We strongly encourage first-year applicants to interview with a community member.
+Interviews are required for all applicants.
 For students who are unable to visit campus, the admissions office can arrange a phone interview.

 ▲Do you require SAT/ACT scores?